cfengine/documentation/examples/tutorials/writing-and-serving-policy/policy-style.markdown

 ## Promise Ordering

 There are two common styles that are used when writing policy.
-The [Normal Order][Normal Ordering] style dictates that promises should be written in in the Normal Order that the agent evaluates promises in.
+The [Normal Order][Normal ordering] style dictates that promises should be written in in the Normal Order that the agent evaluates promises in.
 The other is reader optimized where promises are written in the order they make sense to the reader.
 Both styles have their merits,